CJgett/SeeBnB/README.md

 ## How to Run SeeBnB

+You can view SeeBnB immediately at [SeeBnB_io](https://cjgett.github.io/SeeBnB_io/).
+If you'd like to run the files yourself, keep reading.

 SeeBnB makes use of Gatsby, a React-based open source framework for creating websites.

 Once you have cloned the repository, you can use Gatsby to get started.
-This [quick start guide](https://www.gatsbyjs.com/docs/tutorial/getting-started/part-0/#installation-guide) from Gatsby could be helpful helpful.
+This [quick start guide](https://www.gatsbyjs.com/docs/tutorial/getting-started/part-0/#installation-guide) from Gatsby could be helpful.

 You have two options to run the website: in develop or build mode.

 ### Develop

-npm run develop: this command runs a server in the background and enables the use of hot reloading, as well as other features supported by Gatsby.
+`npm run develop`: this command runs a server in the background and enables the use of hot reloading, as well as other features supported by Gatsby.

 ### Build

-npm run build: this command translates the React files into static HTML pages and stores these in the public folder.
-To view these files immediately, simply use the command npm run serve.
+`npm run build`: this command translates the React files into static HTML pages and stores these in the public folder.
+To view these files immediately, simply use the command `npm run serve`.

-If you'd like to run these static files yourself, just subsequently run npm run build.
+If you'd like to run these static files yourself, just update the pathPrefix located in the gatsby-config.js file.
+You'll need to add the path that comes after the domain name.
+For example, if you'd like to serve the files at https://cjgett.github.io/SeeBnB_io/, the pathPrefix will be `/SeeBnB_io`

 Gatsby provides an [explainer](https://www.gatsbyjs.com/docs/conceptual/overview-of-the-gatsby-build-process/) for more information on the differences between Gatsby build and develop.